 In today’s increasingly competitive world, using business intelligence to understand the inner workings of your business in detail is what will propel you above your competition.
-But choosing the business intelligence tool that will work best for your business can be a long-winded and difficult process.
-The business intelligence market has boomed in recent years and there’s a great many tools out there that promise to cater to your business’ every need.
-To help with your decision, we’ve collated a list of business intelligence tools that we believe are really best in class.
+But choosing the business intelligence tool that will work best for your business can be a long-winded and complicated process.
+The business intelligence market has boomed in recent years, and there’s a great many tools out there that promise to cater to your business’ every need.
+To help with your decision, we’ve collated a list of business intelligence tools that we believe are best in class.

 Business intelligence: a definition

 First things first, business intelligence (BI) is a term used to describe a broad range of different technology, applications, and the collection of business information.
 Current and historical business information can be collected and stored, usually in a data warehouse or data lake, and then used to inform future business decisions and daily operations.
-Of course, this can help a business work more efficiently and make more informed decisions.
+Of course, this can help businesses work more efficiently and make more informed decisions.

 Business intelligence software: our top picks

-Sisense: This nifty piece of BI software allows you to collate, analyse and quickly view business data in a user-friendly interface.
+Sisense: This nifty piece of BI software allows you to collate, analyze, and quickly view business data in a user-friendly interface.
 The Sisense dashboard is incredibly easy to use, with a drag-and-drop function that even the most tech-phobic person can get their head around.
 All critical business data can be seen almost instantly – very helpful for timely decision making!

 Tableau: Sifting through the masses of data produced by businesses every day is an impossible task.
 Tableau allows people to create clear and stunning data visualizations with little to no prior programming knowledge.
 Tableau can plug into several different data sources, bringing everything together into one visual place that can then be shared and published.